a-illarionov/Fundamentals-of-Azure-Exercise-Files/Answers.md

 # Fundamentals of Azure Exercise Answers
-For this excerise you will need an:
+For this excerise you will need:
 - Azure Tenant
 - Azure Active Directory
 - P2 Azure Active Directory License